 COMPLETING THIS MINOR will require at least two years, as many courses are offered only once a year or in alternate years.
-It is preferable to allow three years, beginning with 100-300 level elective courses in the sophomore year.
+It is preferable to allow three years, beginning with 100-300 level B H & elective courses in the sophomore year.
 Junior standing is required to enroll in most of our courses even if you are a declared minor.
-PLAN AHEAD!
-No substitutions will be allowed for either core or elective courses.
+It is imperative to PLAN AHEAD.
+No substitutions will be allowed for B H credits.

-Requirements: 25 credits of Bioethics & Humanities and related courses (15 of which must be B H ) with a minimum of 2.0 GPA required in each course presented for the minor.
+Requirements: 25 credits of bioethics related courses (18 of which must be B H prefix course credits) with a minimum of 2.0 GPA required in all courses presented for the minor.
 This information is all available on the minor worksheet which will be very helpful to keep track of your progress.

 The Department of Bioethics & Humanities is in the School of Medicine.
 Courses and related information are listed under School of Medicine in the Time Schedule and the UW General Catalog.

 Most BH undergraduate courses will require entry (add) codes during registration period one.
 Entry codes will be distributed to declared BH minors only.
 Larger courses will open to all after registration period one ends on a first-come, first-served basis with no entry code required.
 Our smaller courses will still require entry codes all registration periods, and we will begin wait lists after registration period one ends.